istio/istio.io/content/docs/setup/kubernetes/additional-setup/config-profile/index.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;mTLS |   | X |   |   | X |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SDS |   |   |   |   | X |

-To further customize Istio and install addons, you can add one or more `--set <key>=<value>` options in the`helm template` or `helm install` command in the instructions, below.
+To further customize Istio and install addons, you can add one or more `--set <key>=<value>` options in the`helm template` or `helm install` command that you use when installing Istio.
 The [Installation Options](/docs/reference/config/installation-options/) lists the complete set of supported installation key and value pairs.